 If the problem is that your CA is not trusted, then you may need to install at least one intermediate certificate on your web server.
 Intermediate certificates help browsers establish that the website’s certificate was issued by a valid root certification authority.

+If not, you’ll want to double-check your website’s server and find instructions for your server.
 Let’s say you installed an SSL certificate from the popular provider, Namecheap, on your Microsoft Windows Server.
 Then you can follow this step-by-step tutorial to install an intermediate certificate.